madketsy/rsschool-cv/cv.md

 * **github**: [madketsy](https://github.com/madketsy)

 ## About myself
 My name is Ekaterina.
 I'm 37 years old, I'm from Moscow.
+I am junior.
 I started studying JS and I want to become a professional in this field.
 I am active, inquisitive and very responsible.
 I like to work in a team and independently.
 I believe that JS is the future.

 ## Skills
 I am a junior Front-end developer.I know a little bit of the basics: